Top 10 Most Expensive Check Engine Light Repairs

 - We take care of the rest by reimbursing the repair shop or you for the cost of the covered work.

 Top 10 Check Engine Light Car Repairs by Cost

-Many things can trigger the ‘check engine’ light, and not all of them imply a costly repair.
+Many things can trigger the check engine light, and not all imply a costly repair.
 Issues can range from something as simple as a loose fuel cap, misfiring spark plugs, or issues with the catalytic converter, to something more serious such as transmission or battery failure.

 That doesn’t mean this should go unnoticed.
-Oftentimes, this warning light can warn you on an upcoming repair that can be costly—over $3,000 to be exact.
-Breakdowns happen all the time, but here are the top 10 most expensive repairs according to the latest edition of the CarMD Vehicle Health Index report:
+Frequently, this warning light can warn you of an upcoming repair that can be costly – over $3,000, to be exact.
+Breakdowns happen all the time, but here are the top 10 most expensive repairs according to the 2020 edition of the CarMD Vehicle Health Index report: